Nagaon District, Assam

 List of Subdivisions in Nagaon District

 Nagaon District is divided into 7 Subdivisions for administrative and revenue purposes.
 In total, there are 1,019 villages under these subdivisions.
-The table below lists each subdivision along with village count and geographical area.
+The table below lists each subdivision along with village count and area.

 Sl.
 No.SubdivisionVillagesArea (km²)